looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

 your DHCP server on the test network assign a known IP address based on the MAC address of the device.

-In order to run tests on hardware, you need to set :term:`TEST_TARGET` to an appropriate value.
+In order to run tests on hardware, you need to set ``TEST_TARGET`` to an appropriate value.
 For QEMU, you do not have to change anything, the default value is "qemu".
-For running tests on hardware, the following options are available:
+For running tests on hardware, the following options exist:

 -  *"simpleremote":* Choose "simpleremote" if you are going to run tests on a target system that is already running the image to be tested and